Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 OK, so what do I do, you ask?
 You’ve got a couple of options when it comes to protecting your internet facing systems (in this case critical systems that make society work and provide things like electricity):

 1) Put money up front building the most secure network you can, but this requires talented people who are in short supply (the cyberskills shortage isn’t just happening in Canada).
-It also means paying up front for something that hasn’t happened yet, and isn’t can’t be guaranteed secure no matter what you throw at it.
+It also means paying up front for something that hasn’t happened yet, and can’t be guaranteed secure no matter what you throw at it.
 The case for preemptive cyber capacity building remains a struggle and not just in the Caribbean, it’s a problem in Canada too.

 2) The other option is to design full backup systems so you can recover when the inevitable happens, but this too requires technical talent, forethought and a willingness to invest in the future – all aspects of cyber that humans everywhere struggle with.

 Like any other field of study, cybersecurity is full of nuance.
+We’re just not there yet because we’re still figuring out what it is.

 *** Extracurriculars